sahilchess/journey/README.md

 # The Big PCB Project

-Welcome to **The Big PCB Project** – a totally logical journey where I combine my passion for electronics with a stubborn desire to hit 1000 ELO on chess.com.
+Welcome to **The Big PCB Project** – a totally logical journey where I combine my passion for electronics with unrealistic beliefs!

 ## 🛠️ What is this?